 Background

-Febrile neutropenia is common in children and young people receiving cytotoxic chemotherapy for malignancy.
-Any child or adolescent presenting with febrile neutropenia is at risk of neutropenic sepsis which is a serious life threatening condition.
-Therefore prompt and appropriate treatment must be started within one hour of temperature (if an inpatient) or one hour of arriving in hospital.
-Time of travel to hospital from onset of fever must be considered in giving advised about attending for review.
+Prompt and appropriate treatment must be started within one hour of temperature (if an inpatient) or one hour of arriving in hospital for review.
+Time of travel to hospital from onset of fever must be considered in giving advice about attending for review.
 Families must be made aware that children with fever who are unwell and immunocompromised may deteriorate rapidly and they can call 999 for assistance at any point on the journey.

-The risk and pattern of infection in patients with malignancy or other immunosuppressing condition depends on the primary diagnosis and the type, duration and intensity of the treatment.
+The risk and pattern of infection in patients with malignancy or other immunosuppressing condition depends on the primary diagnosis and the type, duration, and intensity of the treatment.
 The signs of infection may be minimal or absent in the presence of neutropenia or when patients are on steroids.
-Since there is no certain way of telling which febrile neutropenic patients have a potentially life-threatening infection, all such patients require investigation and empiric antibiotic therapy.
-Some or all of the following factors may be important:
+Since there is no certain way of telling which febrile neutropenic patients have a potentially life-threatening infection, all such patients require investigation and empirical (based on concern) antibiotic therapy.

 General risk factors